jmcelroy5/Biking-Across-the-US/_posts/2014-06-23-kansas-part-3-headwinds.md

 Strangely, even as the weather worsened, I had a breakthrough in my mood.
 To get my mind off the roar of the wind and our slow progress I started focusing on the little details in the scenery - the play of light, the grass whipping around, the clouds moving quickly across the sky, the interactions between cows.
 I tried to stop fighting the wind and just accept it as a constant.

 We finally made it to Ness City and had no qualms about checking into a motel for the night.
 The Derrick Inn turned out to be the *real* bicycle oasis.
-There was a hamburger shack next door, so we got double cheeseburgers, fries, ice cream, and beer.
-We luxuriated in eating our dinner in front of the tv and then soaking our weary muscles in the hotel's hot tub.
+There was a hamburger shack next door, and we were ravenous.
+We took our loot of double cheeseburgers, fries, ice cream, and beer back to the hotel, where we luxuriated in eating our dinner in front of the tv and then soaking our weary muscles in the hot tub.

 ![alt text](http://i.imgur.com/77BOzVDl.jpg "The Derrick Inn")